Trivadis/terraform-examples/oci/compute-ansible/README.md

 ```

 # SSH Access
 The public SSH key for the compute instance is provided in file _variables.tf_ or by your environment settings.
 The example private key to get access to the compute instance is available in subdirectory ssh.
-PLease change the keys.
+Please change the keys.

 # Apache 2 URL
-The public IP address is part of the Terraform output.
-To get the OVPN client configuration file:
+The public IP address is part of the Terraform output variable _public-ip-for-compute-instance_.
 * http://public-ip-for-compute-instance